seanpquinn/al-folio/_pages/about.md

 Research interests
 ------
-I am broadly interested in the direct detection of slow cosmic rays (a compelling and clean channel for indirect dark matter searches) and indirect detection of the ultra-high energy cosmic rays (UHECR $$E>10^{18}$$ eV) to test the standard model at the high energy frontier.
+I am broadly interested in the direct detection of slow cosmic rays (a compelling and clean channel for indirect dark matter searches) and indirect detection of the ultra-high energy cosmic rays ($$E>10^{18}$$ eV) as a test of the standard model at the high energy frontier.

 More specifically: (1) the design and construction of particle detectors with a focus on data acquisition systems, electronics and associated simulations for cosmic ray physics (2) calibration and comparative studies of surface detectors used by super giant arrays studying UHECRs and (3) the propagation of ultra-high energy cosmic rays through the